Other Brunel's Swing Bridge Pages

 The AIBT would like to thank the Bristol Visual and Environmental Group for a donation of £10 000 in memory of Dorothy Brown.
 Dorothy was for many years an indefatigable champion of the heritage in Bristol and its environs.
 Many historic buildings owe their continuing existence to the battles she fought for the heritage up to her death.
 The organisation she founded, the Bristol Visual and Environmental Group, is now being wound up, and our project is very lucky to benefit from the residual funds being distributed from her trust by the surviving trustees.

-You can make a donation to the cost of the work through this link to the Brunel's Other Bridge page of the MyDonate website.
+You can make a donation to the cost of the work through this link to the Brunel's Swing Bridge page of the Wonderful website.

 Work Parties in 2019